Last verified: 17 days ago

 What the Science Says

 Alpha-GPC is a naturally occurring choline compound found in small amounts in the brain and in foods like eggs and meat.
 It is thought to raise acetylcholine levels in the brain, a neurotransmitter involved in memory, learning, and muscle control.
-It is commonly marketed for cognitive support and athletic performance, though no clinical studies were available for this review to confirm those effects.
+It is commonly used in nootropic stacks and pre-workout supplements, with doses typically ranging from 300 to 600 mg per day, though no study data was available to confirm effective doses or timeframes from the papers provided.

 What It Doesn't Do

-Not proven to reverse or prevent Alzheimer's disease on its own.
-No confirmed evidence it dramatically boosts athletic power or builds muscle.
-Won't replace a balanced diet rich in choline.
-Not a substitute for medical treatment of any cognitive condition.
+Not proven to reverse or treat Alzheimer's disease on its own.
+No confirmed evidence it dramatically boosts IQ or makes you smarter.
+Won't replace sleep or a healthy diet for cognitive performance.
+Not a proven muscle-builder — any strength benefit is modest at best.

 Evidence-Based Benefits